How will a judge make a decision about custody?

 - Where would the child go to school if living with the other parent?

-- How much quality time can each parent spend with the child?5
+- How much quality time can each parent spend with the child?4

-- Depending on the age and maturity of the child, the judge might consider the preference of the child (but this is never a deciding factor).6
+- Depending on the age and maturity of the child, the judge might consider the preference of the child (but this is never a deciding factor).5

-5 See Massachusetts Continuing Legal Education, Inc. "Family Law Advocacy for Low and Moderate Income Litigants: Child Custody" (2008)
+4Family Law Advocacy for Low and Moderate Income Litigants: Chapter 9: Child Custody, 3rd Edition (2018)